tuhindas56/top-rock-paper-scissors/README.md

 # top-rockpaperscissors
-A simple Rock Paper Scissors project
+A simple Rock Paper Scissors project for The Odin Project.

+03/03/24 Insights gained from this project:

+- Use of Functions
+- Event Handling
+- Basic DOM manipulation

+This is my first proper javascript project, a simple rock-paper-scissors game.
+It helped reinforce some fundamental JavaScript concepts.

+**Game Objective**: First to five points wins!